therealjflf/hesutils/docs/ex_basic.rst

 Let's say that we have a couple of VMs running on a system and we want to provide identification services to the VM.
 The next examples show some use cases.

 **Note:** In the following examples ``joe`` is the type specimen of the user species.
-While I am only using a single such account in my examples, it can be assumed that there are lots of almost-identical Joe and Jane accounts for the dwellers of this cold, dark electronic world.
+While I am only using a single such account in my examples, it can be assumed that there are almost-identical Joe and Jane accounts for the herds of dwellers of this cold, dark electronic world.